Budget carrier Ryanair in plan to lure more business customers

-LONDON (Reuters) - Ryanair (RYA.I), Europe’s largest airline by passenger numbers, said it was stepping up its assault on rivals outside of the budget sector with plans to lure more business customers.
+LONDON, March 26 (Reuters) - Ryanair, Europe’s largest airline by passenger numbers, said it was stepping up its assault on rivals outside of the budget sector with plans to lure more business customers.

 Since last September Ryanair has gradually been turning its back on its “abrupt culture” in a bid to woo new passengers from higher-cost rivals and fill hundreds of new planes.